Madrid: Parks and forests

 Madrid has the second highest number of aligned trees in the world, with 248,000 units, only exceeded by Tokyo.
 Madrid's citizens have access to a green area within a 15-minute walk.
 Since 1997, green areas have increased by 16%.
 At present, 8.2% of Madrid's grounds are green areas, meaning that there are 16 m2 of green area per inhabitant, far exceeding the 10 m2 per inhabitant recommended by the World Health Organization.

 A great bulk of the most important parks in Madrid are related to areas originally belonging to the royal assets (including El Pardo, Soto de Viñuelas, Casa de Campo, El Buen Retiro, la Florida and the Príncipe Pío hill, and the Queen's Casino).
 The other main source for the "green" areas are the bienes de propios owned by the municipality (including the Dehesa de la Villa, the Dehesa de Arganzuela or Viveros).

 El Retiro is the most visited location of the city.
-Having an area bigger than 1.4 km2 (350 acres), it is the largest park within the Almendra Central, the inner part of the city enclosed by the M-30.
+Having an area bigger than 1.4 km2, it is the largest park within the Almendra Central, the inner part of the city enclosed by the M-30.
 Created during the reign of Philip IV (17th century), it was handed over to the municipality in 1868, after the Glorious Revolution.
 It lies next to the Royal Botanical Garden of Madrid.

 Located northwest of the city centre, the Parque del Oeste ("Park of the West") comprises part of the area of the former royal possession of the "Real Florida", and it features a slope as the height decreases down to the Manzanares.
 Its southern extension includes the Temple of Debod, a transported ancient Egyptian temple.